Sourdough hydration can sound confusing - but it doesn't have to be!

-While higher hydration doughs can be harder to work with (but not always), there are some benefits of increasing the hydration in your sourdough.
+While higher hydration doughs can be harder to work with (but not always), there are some benefits of increasing the hydration in your dough.

 - Higher hydration sourdough creates has a naturally thinner, crispier crust.
 It will not be chewy like some lower hydration loaves can be.

-- It can be easier to attain a more open crumb with higher hydration sourdough (but not always – open crumb occurs due to fermentation, not always hydration).
+- It can be easier to attain a more open crumb with higher hydration sourdough (but not always - open crumb occurs due to fermentation, not always water content).

 - Higher hydration dough will be stretchy and extensible, which makes it perfect for processes such as lamination.
 This is good if you are wanting to laminate in some additions.